Browse All Strategic Priorities

 Cause for concern

-Despite restrictions already in place, industry is faced with a two-track challenge: Bill C-252 and Health Canada’s Policy Update.
-Both tracks will go beyond restricting advertising to children, threatening the ability to advertise legal food and beverage products to adults, as well as introducing provisions to increase the age definition of children from under 13 to under 17.
+The industry was faced with a two-track challenge: Bill C-252 and Health Canada’s Policy Update.
+Both tracks would have gone beyond restricting advertising to children, threatening the ability to advertise legal food and beverage products to adults, as well as introducing provisions to increase the age definition of children from under 13 to under 17.

 Bill C-252

-Following up to our appearance, here is the letter the ACA addressed to SOCI: ACA SOCI letter November 2024
+Following up to our appearance, ACA sent a letter to SOCI: ACA SOCI letter November 2024

 Resources